 6. Recommendations and Support

-Centered on your findings, describe your short list of actions.
-Support your recommendations with research or data, and analysis, tying this back to what you have selected in your findings and what we have covered in the course.
+Describe your list of actions centered on your findings.
+Support your recommendations with research, data, and analysis, tying them back to what you discovered in your findings and what we are covering in the course.

 7. Summary